geeofree/geeofree/src/notes/angular/3-Components.md

 ## @Output()

-Components can also expose event handlers that parent components can use to update their data.
+Components can also expose event handlers that parent components can define their methods into.

 This requires the use of the `EventEmitter` class on the child
 component: